AEADataEditor/aea-de-guidance/sample-language-report.md

 > [REQUIRED] Please provide debugged code, addressing the issues identified in this report.

-> [SUGGESTED] Please adjust your tables to account for the noted numerical discrepancies.
-Use of packages that automatically write out tables is strongly encouraged.
+> [REQUIRED] Please adjust your tables to account for the noted numerical discrepancies, or explain (in the README) discrepancies that a replicator should expect.

+> [SUGGESTED] Use of packages that automatically write out tables is strongly encouraged.

 > [SUGGESTED] We strongly suggest using  data load statement instead of manual instructions to load data

+## RCT

+> [REQUIRED] This is a RCT.
+The AEA requires that RCTs be registered, the registration number be identified in the title page footnote (and cited).
+For more details, see [AEA RCT policy](https://www.aeaweb.org/journals/policies/rct-registry).

 ## Relative to the openICPSR deposit